ErpNetDocs/winclient/introduction/workspace/file-page.md

 ![File Menu](pictures/file-page.png)

-You will find that the File Page is similar to the Main Menu in its structure.
+You will find that the file page is similar to the Main Menu in its structure.
 On the left, you can open the sections, and on the right, you’ll see the elements of the chosen section.

 ## Recently opened documents